nathan-bennett/nrl_statistical_analysis/README.md

 - Airflow: Created a simple dag which firstly runs the web scrapers, it then runs the script which concats the next fixtures + odds together before finishing with the script which actually forms the predictions using the mojo file.

-Thanks to Australia Sports Betting for providing the inital dataset.
+Thanks to Australia Sports Betting for providing the initial dataset.